Professor, School of Theatre, Film and Television

 M.F.A. in Radio-Television-Film (Temple University,1991), M.A. in Anthropology (University of Arizona, 1987), B.A. in English and French (University of Wyoming, 1981, Magna Cum Laude, Phi Beta Kappa).

-Seckinger’s previous films have been screened on PBS, at international festivals in the US, Europe, Canada, Australia and Latin America, and non-theatrically throughout the U.S. Her 2004 diary/documentary Laramie Inside Out, about the aftermath of Matthew Shepard's 1998 murder in her hometown community, had its U.S. broadcast premier on PBS in June 2007, and is distributed by New Day Films, Filmoption/Canada, and American Public Television.
-It has been screened at dozens of universities, conferences and community events across the country, and purchased for the permanent collections of nearly 400 colleges and universities.
+Seckinger’s previous films have been screened on PBS, at international festivals in the US, Europe, Canada, Australia and Latin America, and non-theatrically throughout the U.S. Her 2004 diary/documentary Laramie Inside Out, about the aftermath of Matthew Shepard's 1998 murder in her hometown community, had its U.S. broadcast premiere on PBS in June 2007, and is distributed by New Day Films, Filmoption/Canada, and American Public Television.
+It has been screened at dozens of universities, conferences and community events across the country, and purchased for the permanent collections of over 400 colleges and universities.

-Seckinger served as head of the Web Operations team (2014-16) and Head of Promotions (2010-12) for New Day Films, the leading filmmaker-owned distribution company for social issue documentaries.
-She is also a longtime member and former officer and board member of the University Film & Video Association.
+Since 2004 Seckinger has been a member-owner of New Day Films, the leading filmmaker-owned distribution company for social issue documentaries, and has served on the Steering Committee as head of the Web Operations team (2014-16) and Head of Promotions (2010-12).
+She is a longtime member and former officer and board member of the University Film & Video Association.
 She spent four years in Morocco, first as a Peace Corps Volunteer English teacher (1981-83), and then as a literacy researcher (1985-86), and served as a USAID-Women in Development consultant in Tunisia (1993, 1994).